miladamilli/pie_chart_maker/README.md

 ## The Pie style :-)

 Item's name == name of a _.css_ class.
-So you can easily define custom styles for the items.
+So you can easily create custom styles for the items.
 (Edit `/assets/css/app.css` file.
 Add the custom classes at the end of the file, after the default ones, for this to work.)

-If there is no predefined style for the item, it will have one of the basic colors.
+If there is no predefined style for the item, it will use one of the basic colors.

 Currently there are a few predefined styles: _strawberry, banana, blueberry, kiwi_ etc.